abferris/boot.dev_asteroids_python/README.md

 ## Future Improvements
+- add typing to everything
+- fix the 5 looking weird when printing
 - add the ability to use assets
   - potential to add background asset
   - replace triangle with a ship image